sarah-moore/lousy-graphs/gh-pages-how.md

 To find a free Jekyll theme you can head to [this link.](https://jekyllthemes.io/free) Based on the theme you choose, you have a couple of options.
 Option 1 is probably easiest and most likely and Option 2 might be good if you find a theme that you can't fork directly from.

+*Note*: In some cases, the developers of a Jekyll theme have also deployed a template for you to just start on right away.
+This will be something like a *remote access* or something like that.
+That will be easier than the steps that follow.
+BUT is not always available.

 ## Option 1: Fork a theme and then customize

 So you find a theme that works particularly well for your needs.
 The easiest case is that theme is already housed for free on a GitHub repository out there.
 Here are the steps to publishing that theme as *your own* gh page.